pangenome/pggb/README.md

 This pangenome graph construction pipeline renders a collection of sequences into a pangenome graph (in the variation graph model).
 Its goal is to build a graph that is locally directed and acyclic while preserving large-scale variation.
-Maintaining local linearity is important for the interpretation, visualization, and reuse of pangenome variation graphs.
+Maintaining local linearity is important for the interpretation, visualization, and reuse of the pangenome graphs.

 [**WORK IN PROGRESS**] Read the full documentation at [https://pggb.readthedocs.io/](https://pggb.readthedocs.io/).

 ## quick start

-First, [install `pggb`](https://github.com/pangenome/pggb#installation) using Docker, guix, or by manually building its dependencies.
+First, [install `pggb`](https://github.com/pangenome/pggb#installation) using Docker, `guix`, or by manually building its dependencies.

 Put your sequences in one FASTA file and index it with `samtools faidx`.
-If you have many genomes, we suggest using the [PanSN prefix naming pattern](https://github.com/pangenome/PanSN-spec).
+If you have many genomes, we recommend using the [PanSN prefix naming pattern](https://github.com/pangenome/PanSN-spec).

 To build a graph from `input.fa`, which contains 9 haplotypes, in the directory `output`, scaffolding the graph using 10kb matches at >= 90% identity, and using 16 parallel threads for processing, execute: